ENCCS/gpu-programming/content/4-gpu-concepts.rst

    - Parallel computing can be classified into distributed-memory and shared-memory architectures
    - Two types of parallelism that can be explored are data parallelism and task parallelism.
    - GPUs are a type of shared memory architecture suitable for data parallelism.
-   - GPUs have high parallelism, with threads organized into blocks and warps.
+   - GPUs have high parallelism, with threads organized into warps and blocks and.
    - GPU optimization involves coalesced memory access, shared memory usage, and high thread and warp occupancy.
 Additionally, architecture-specific features such as warp-level operations and cooperative groups can be leveraged for more efficient processing.